A New Approach to Croquet Marketing

 "Come and Try Croquet!
 Fun for All Ages.
 Everyone Welcome."

-Marketing isn't about reaching more people.
-It's about mattering to the right ones.
+Marketing is about mattering to the right people.

 People don't join croquet clubs because croquet is good.
 They join because they're looking for something, and croquet happens to provide it.